| |

 |

-and University of Hertfordshire.
-Freelance mental health
+University and University of Hertfordshire.
+Freelance mental

-consultant and researcher.
+health consultant and researcher.
 From 1987 to 1992, co-ordinator

 of Mind's user network, Mindlink.